Inventory Manager Options

 Root Directory Path

-Enter the path to the root directory in this field.
+Enter the path to the home directory specified in the Username field.
 The root directory is the base directory to which the SCP server is allowed access.
 The SCP server is allowed to create files in or read files from this directory and any of its subdirectories.
-On a system with ExtremeCloud IQ Site Engine installed to be owned as root, the default root directory is /root/.
-On a system installed to be owned as netsight, the default firmware directory is /usr/local/Extreme_Networks/NetSight/home/.

 • If your SCP server is configured with an SCP root directory, it must match the root directory entered here.

-• If your SCP server is not configured with an SCP root directory, change the SCP root directory here to the root of the drive (for example, /root/).
+• If your SCP server is not configured with an SCP root directory, change the SCP root directory here to the root of the drive.

 • If you are using an SCP server on a remote system, use the Universal Naming Convention (UNC) when specifying the root directory path.
 The UNC convention uses two slashes // to indicate the name of the system, and one slash or backslash to indicate the path within the computer.